sinanabus/SinanA_modanisa/README.md

 # Back End
 Python's Flask-RESTful is used to create a simple api as the backend server.

+# Acceptance Testing
+Gauge and Taiko is used.

+# Unit Testing for Vue
+Jest and vue-test-utils are used. todo_clint/tests/unit

+# Unit Testing for Flask
+unittest package is used.
+todo_api/main_test.py

+# Contract Tests - Consumer
+pact-node is used.

+# Contract Test - Provider
+pact-python is used.

 # Deployments
 Both backend and frontend is deployed to heroku.